SonarSource/sonar-plugin-api/docs/influencing-extensions-execution-order.md

 ## Registering for an execution phase

-Those extensions are executed by products during a `Phase`.
-There are 3 of them:
+Those extensions are executed by products during a _Phase_.
+There are 3 Phases:

 * PRE
 * DEFAULT
 * POST

-The phases execute in this order: PRE -> DEFAULT -> POST.
+The Phases execute in this order: PRE -> DEFAULT -> POST.

-Each extension can register for a specific phase.
-By default, they belong to the `DEFAULT` phase.
-This can be changed by annotating the extension class with the `Phase` annotation, as follows:
+Each extension can be registered in a specific Phase, enforcing their order of excution.
+By default, new extentions belong to the `DEFAULT` phase.
+This can be changed by annotating the extension class with the `Phase` annotation as follows:

 ```
 import org.sonar.api.batch.Phase;